 Like everything else in car insurance, this is based on statistical risk rather than personal judgement.
 That means that it’s not very flexible, so a ‘bricklayer’ might end up paying more than a ‘construction worker’, for example, because of differences in historical claim data between the two job titles.

 It makes sense that the more you drive, the more likely you are to be in an incident that means you have to claim.
+Or on the flip side, if you don’t drive that often, your likelihood of being in an incident decreases.
 That’s why your car usage plays a big role in influencing the cost of your insurance.

-Car insurance is generally available at three different levels: third party only; third party, fire and theft; and comprehensive.
-These types of car insurance offer different coverage against damage and injury and you can choose between them to get the level of cover that’s right for you.
+Car insurance is generally available at three different levels: third party only, fire and theft and comprehensive.
+These types of car insurance offer different coverage against damage and injury and you can choose between them to get the level of coverage that’s right for you.

-Which one you choose plays a big part in the cost that you’ll end up paying, with a higher level of coverage obviously coming with a higher price tag.
-This is one of the biggest influences on the price calculations insurers make when you apply for quotes.
+Which one you choose may play a big part in the cost that you’ll end up paying, as a higher level of coverage may increase your premium.
+This is one of the biggest influences on the price calculations insurers make when you do a quote.

-When calculating your individual risk as a driver, one of the best tools that insurers have is your personal driving history.
-This gives them valuable clues about your driving ability and behaviour, meaning they can more accurately assess the risks you might present.
+An important aspect of how to calculate car insurance is your driving history.
+This is used to predict your individual risk and gives car insurance providers valuable clues about your driving ability and behaviour, meaning they can more accurately assess the risks you might present.

 Insurers can judge the security of your car based on where you park it, what kind of alarm system it has, and whether it has any other security features such as an electronic immobiliser.